Aston Martin DB7 Vantage V12 For Sale

 SO, I decided to keep the seats as they were but modify the head rests.

-The result had to look like OEM (but not OEM from the 1970-80's ruling out an "old-school" strapped bolster pad).
+The result had to look like OEM (but not OEM from the 1970-80's ruling out an "old-school" strapped-on bolster pad).
 Also, unhelpfully the head rests don't lift out of the seat.
 This was going to be a real challenge to get right.
 Anyway, not deterred I pressed on and achieved the following result.
-This is another one of those mods where the unfamiliar won't accept that they aren't original, let alone unique!
+This is another one of those mods where the unfamiliar often won't accept that they aren't original, let alone unique!

 10. Tail pipe aperture sealing.